sheikh-mohammad/Assignment-2-JS/README.md

     cd Assignment-2-JS
     ```
 3.  **Explore the Assignments**:
-    Each numbered folder (`1_...`, `2_...`, etc.) contains a `README.md` file with detailed information about the exercises within that section, including how to run them.
+    Each numbered folder (`1_...`, `2_...`, etc.) contains a main `README.md` that provides an overview of the exercises in that section.
+Furthermore, every individual project folder (e.g., `01_Number_Check`) now includes its own detailed `README.md` with a code explanation, usage instructions, and examples.

 ## How to Use

 To run any specific assignment:

 1. Navigate to the desired assignment's folder (e.g., `1_If_Else_IF_Else/01_Number_Check/`).
+2. For a detailed explanation of the code, open and read the `README.md` file in that folder.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Interact with any `prompt()` dialogs that appear.
+4. Interact with any `prompt()` dialogs that appear.
-4. Open your browser's developer console (usually by pressing `F12` and selecting the "Console" tab) to view the output of the JavaScript code.
+5. Open your browser's developer console (usually by pressing `F12` or `Ctrl+Shift+I`) to view the output of the JavaScript code.

 ## Learning Objectives